Daniel O'Connell: The renewal of the campaign

 Breaking out of the very narrow basis for electoral politics (the vote was not restored to the forty-shilling freeholder until 1885), O'Connell initiated a new series of "monster meetings".
-These were damaging to the prestige of the government, not only at home, but abroad.
-O'Connell was becoming a figure of international renown, with large and sympathetic audiences in the United States and in France.
+These were damaging to the prestige of the government, not only at home but abroad.
+O'Connell was becoming a figure of international renown, with large and sympathetic audiences in the United States, France and Germany.
 The Conservative government of Robert Peel considered repression, but hesitated, unwilling to tackle the Anti-Corn Law League which was copying O'Connell's methods in England.
 Assuring his supporters that Britain must soon surrender, O'Connell declared 1843 "the repeal year".

 Tara and Clontarf 1843

-At the Hill of Tara (by tradition the inaugural seat of the High Kings of Ireland), on the feast-day of the Assumption, 15 August 1843, O'Connell gathered a crowd estimated in the hostile reporting of The Times as close to one million.
+At the Hill of Tara (by tradition the inaugural seat of the High Kings of Ireland), on the feast-day of the Assumption, 15 August 1843, O'Connell gathered a crowd estimated, in the hostile reporting of The Times, as close to one million.
 It took O'Connell's carriage two hours to proceed through the throng, accompanied by a harpist playing Thomas Moore's "The Harp that once through Tara's Halls".